Ch0wW/docker-hlds-won2/README.md

 # Requirements
 - Basic Linux skills,
-- Either `docker` (easier to set up) **__OR__** `podman` version 5.4.2 or above (advanced but more secure).
+- Either `docker` (easier to set up) **__OR__** `podman` version 5.4.2 or above (advanced to use but way more secure).

 > [!TIP]
-> - We will have to create a new user for safety reasons ; **I recommend naming the freshly created user `hluser`, as that is the one I will use throughout the installation guide** !
+> - We will have to create a new user for safety reasons ; **I recommend you name it `hluser`, as I will use that name through the installation guide** !
 > - Also, we assume you are using Debian 13 as your Linux OS.
 If not, please adapt some commands to your needs.

 ### Why making this project ?

-There are a few communities around the World that still play Counter-Strike 1.5 or other classic mods of Half-Life.
+There are a few communities around the World that still play Counter-Strike 1.3, 1.5 or other classic mods of Half-Life.
 However, I have noticed that some Linux distributions are not acting friendly with this version of HLDS due to several incompatibilities, by either having command issues, or by crashing upon startup.

-A workaround was found since then, by using either Docker or Podman along with an old version of Debian 8, which allows creating "*sandboxed*" Linux environments.
+A workaround has been found since then, by using either Docker or Podman along with an old version of Debian 8, which allows creating "*sandboxed*" Linux environments.
 Since game preservation is important, I decided to provide a ready-to-use image to create a WON2 server in minutes.

 ### Features
 * Creates a barebones HLDS Environment using a sandboxed version of Debian 8 (i386).